shiraji/KotlinConf2017/talk.md

 First, create a class that inherits `AbstractKotlinInspection` class.
 Override `buildVisitor` method.

 `buildVisitor` returns `PsiElementVisitor` class.
 This class is a visitor which can be used to visit elements for all languages.
 We use `KtVisitor` which is a Kotlin version of visitor class.
 The visitor class has method `visitArgument` that has `KtValueArgument` as a parameter.
-Whenever the IDE's inspection visits `KtValueArgument`, IDE call instances that implement `visitArgument` method.
+Whenever the IDE's inspection visits `KtValueArgument`, IDE call registered inspections that implement `visitArgument` method.

-This code uses `KtVisitorVoid` class. `KtVisitorVoid` class inherit `KtVisitor` class that the all visit method returns void.
+So going back to code, this code uses `KtVisitorVoid` class. `KtVisitorVoid` class inherit `KtVisitor` class that the all visit method returns void.
+Well, it's written in Java, void is correct word.

+This is